NewsFox 13 Investigates

 In an email, Cache County School District stated it has received zero bullying complaints.

-The district also stated it has identified zero complaints related to cyber-bullying, grooming, or boundary violations.
+The district also stated it has identified zero complaints related to cyber-bullying, retaliation, grooming, boundary violations, sexual misconduct, or violence with students.

 The district provided an estimate fee of $6,500 for “all” disciplinary records.